ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/reload alerts/_index.md

 ## Adding a log appender

 This is possibly the trickiest part to get right when it comes to setting up log4net based alerts.
-Still, if you start from the sample .xml file provided in the [Butler repository on GitHub](https://github.com/ptarmiganlabs/butler/blob/master/docs/log4net_task-failed/scheduler/LocalLogConfig.xml) it's not too hard.
+Still, if you start from the sample .xml file provided in the [Butler repository on GitHub](https://github.com/ptarmiganlabs/butler/tree/master/src/config/log_appender_xml) it's not too hard.
+Those sample .xml files are also included in the release Zip files available on the [Butler releases page](https://github.com/ptarmiganlabs/butler/releases).

 The steps are: